Hines94/BabylonBurst/README.md

     - see .env.sample

 ## Start Editor:
-run StartEditor.sh
+- run bash StartEditor.sh

 ## Start Development:
-On vscode:
+- On vscode:
-run debug mode to debug server (F5)
+    - run debug mode to debug server (F5)
-No vscode:
+- No vscode:
-run bash StartDev.sh
+    - run bash StartDev.sh

 ## Working With Examples:
 Simply copy the Source folder into your Source folder and re-run